Switch to ADA Accessible Theme

 What to Do If You Took a Breath Test or Refused a Test

 Upon being released from jail, detox, the hospital, or some other form of custody, you should have been given a document titled Express Consent Affidavit and Notice of Revocation.
-This is often a yellow carbon copy document or a white piece of paper.
+This is often a yellow carbon copy document.
 The police officer should have confiscated your driver’s license as well.

 The Express Consent Affidavit and Notice of Revocation is your seven-day driving permit.
-You must report to the DMV within seven days and request a hearing or you will automatically lose the right a hearing.
-You would also lose your license for nine months in a first offense case or one year for a second / third offense or a refusal.
+You must report to the DMV (or go online) within seven days and request a hearing or you will automatically lose the right a hearing.
+You would also lose your license as described above.

 I’ve Been Arrested for Underage DUI.
 Now What?